Cart0

 • Step 1

-Put the chicken in a large pot, cover with 10 ½ cups water and bring to a boil.
-Add the onion, salt and pepper.
-Cover and simmer for 1 hour, skimming off any scum that rises to the surface, until the chicken is tender and the broth is flavorful.
-Remove the chicken from the pot, cool and shred it into pieces.
-Set the chicken aside in a bowl.
-Strain the chicken stock and return it to the same pot.
+Place the chicken in a large pot and cover with 10½ cups of water.
+Bring to a boil, then add the onion, salt, and pepper.
+Cover and simmer for 1 hour, skimming off any scum that rises, until the chicken is tender and the broth is flavorful.
+Remove the chicken, let it cool, and shred into pieces.
+Set aside in a bowl.
+Strain the stock and return it to the pot.

 • Step 2

-Make the oil, garlic and coriander mixture, known as ta'aliya in Arabic.
-Heat the oil in the frying pan over medium heat and add the garlic.
-Cook until lightly browned and add the coriander.
-Stir and remove from the heat.
+Heat the oil in a frying pan over medium heat, add the garlic, and cook until lightly browned.
+Stir in the coriander, then remove from the heat.

 • Step 3